Project structure

 API definition file

-files for your actual endpoint and type definitions.
+For Fern Definition, your API configuration is split across two files: api.yml for API-wide configuration and separate .yml files for your actual endpoint and type definitions.
 See What is a Fern Definition? for more information.

 For the other specification formats (OpenAPI, AsyncAPI, OpenRPC, and gRPC), you’ll have a single self-contained specification file.

-property in your docs.yml
+api-name property in your docs.yml file.Multiple APIs

 Separate SDKs for each API